isomerpages/moe-catholichigh/pages/Template 03 May 2023.md

 Application is free-of-charge and the period of application is as listed below:

-Start of Application:&nbsp; 1100 hrs, Tuesday, 7 May 2024
+Start of Application: 1100 hrs, Tuesday, 7 May 2024

 End of Application: 1500 hrs, Monday, 3 June 2024